gbgabiola/100DaysOfCode/r1-log.md

 ## Day 41: July 20, Friday
 **Today's Progress**: Done making the project responsive for big and smaller device since I used the desktop-first approach.
 Review the arrays keywords and methods through "asmartwaytolearnjavascript" with the interactive exercise.

+## Day 42: July 21, Saturday
+**Today's Progress**: Not much coding today, just continued the project with sass, and read two chapters of "asmartwaytolearnjavascript" and interactive practice.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: